Why I Seek Re-election as Your New England Director

-As you live in Vermont, I thought I’d talk about Vermont.
+As you live in Vermont, let’s talk about Vermont.

 K1 Vermont Radio

-So how did I get the call K1 “Vermont Radio”?
-Around 1975 I bought 10 acres, plus a piece of 50 acres of common land (my share = a total of 18 acres), in Roxbury, VT.
-This is on the Eastern side of what is known as the Roxbury Gap Crossing.
-That’s the road to what some people call “sin valley,” where Sugarbush is located.
-Basically, I’d done a lot of skiing in Warren, and figured that someday I’d build a tiny house on a hilltop (Cram Hill) for weekends.
+How did I get to be K1 “Vermont Radio”?
+I bought 10 acres, plus a piece common land (my share totals 18 acres), in Roxbury, VT.
+East of the Roxbury Gap Crossing.
+(That’s the road to “sin valley,” home of Sugarbush.)
+Having done a lot of skiing in Warren, and I figured that someday I’d build a tiny house on a hilltop for weekends.
 I still own that land, but life intervened.
 I married a New Jersey girl who never took to the camping on that hilltop.
 But I did once drag a bunch of friends up there to operate field day in the two transmitter, battery operated class.
 That was fun!

 Other Work in VT